dogweather/forkful/content/en/lua/good-coding-practices/handling-errors.md

   \ art of planning for when things go sideways so you can keep your program running\u2026"
 lastmod: '2024-03-13T22:45:00.212405-06:00'
 model: gpt-4-1106-preview
-summary: "Handling errors in coding is about expecting the unexpected.
-It's the art\
+summary: Handling errors in coding is about expecting the unexpected.
-  \ of planning for when things go sideways so you can keep your program running\u2026"
 title: Handling errors
 weight: 16
 ---